Minnesota Court Records

 How do I Get Minnesota Divorce Records?

 Divorce records are obtainable through government entities and sources, although the documents’ availability cannot be guaranteed.
 Alternatively, specific third-party sites also offer Minnesota divorce documents.
-Interested parties can get divorce records from the county courthouse where the case was heard and divorce granted.
-Requesters have two options:
+Interested parties may be able to get divorce records from the county courthouse where the case was heard and the divorce granted.
+Requesters typically have two options:

-- The requester can contact the appropriate county court clerk and request the records.
+- Contact the appropriate county court clerk and request the records.

 - If the divorce was recently granted, the requester could visit any Minnesota courthouse to view and print the report.
 However, web-based access to court records varies from one county to another.